Leth13/QS_Sinsystem_S.meliloti/README.md

 myode_full is the wild-type model of the Sin QS system.

-myode_expr has the internal variable 'DNAexpr = 0' to simulate a mutant lacking the _expr_ gene.
+myode_expr simulates a mutant lacking the _expr_ gene by setting the internal variable 'DNAexpr = 0'.

 ## Stochastic simulation